dovecot/documentation/docs/core/plugins/quota.md

 Example:

 ```[dovecot.conf]
-plugin {
 quota_exceeded_message = Quota exceeded, please go to http://www.example.com/over_quota_help for instructions on how to fix this.
-}
 ```
 ## Quota Drivers